A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: Numerical Result

 The analytical solution for this problem is given by

 The boundary conditions are extracted from the analytical solution.
 It is observed that the numerical solutions present great agreement with the analytical solutions.
 The slices of the four-dimensional images are used for observing three-dimensional Burgers' equations, which are depicted in Figs. \ref{figure.12},\ref{figure.13},\ref{figure.14}.
 Figs. \ref{figure.15},\ref{figure.16} present the numerical solutions and the errors between the exact solutions and the numerical solutions at $t = 1$ with $z=0.25$ and $Re=100,1000$.
 The numerical results of this example show that the CFD-PIM-SMM scheme base on Hopf-Cole transformation is a numerical method with high precision and high efficiency for solving n-dimensional Burgers' system.
 The comparison is done with solutions obtained by the numerical solutions and the exact solutions for the three-dimensional Burgers' equations, which is presented in on left-hand side Figs. \ref{figure.15},\ref{figure.16}.
 All numerical figures of this example show that the proposed scheme has excellent accuracy and efficiency.
 Figs. \ref{figure.15},\ref{figure.16} exhibit that the numerical solution of partial regions becomes steeper and steeper as $Re=100\longrightarrow1000$.
-This physical phenomenon validates the fact that the numerical solution is capable of describing shock wave.
+This physical phenomenon validates the fact that the numerical solution is capable of describing shock wave. { Table \ref{newta8} shows the numerical results of different $\kappa$ for Burgers' equation.
+Table \ref{newta8} mainly shows two phenomena: 1.
+With the increase of $\kappa$, the corresponding error will also increase; 2.
+Table \ref{newta8} transformation does not cause ROC transformation; Phenomenon 2 is consistent with n-dimensional Hopf-Cole transformation (Eqs. (\ref{eeqq.20}) to (\ref{eeqq.23})) which has no relationship between $\kappa$ and ROC. }